omegaml/omegaml/docs/source/screenshots.rst

 Screenshots
 ===========

-Screenshots from the omega|ml Enterprise Edition
+Screenshots from the omega|ml Commercial Edition

 Dashboard
 ---------